[Updated 27 October 2018]

-This filling, gluten-free Low-Carb Blueberry Mug Muffin is perfect to whip up for breakfast or a sweet snack if you have almost zero time, but don’t want to compromise your low-carb lifestyle on-the-go.
+This filling, gluten and sugar-free Low-Carb Blueberry Mug Muffin is perfect to whip up for breakfast or a sweet snack if you have almost zero time, but don’t want to compromise your low-carb lifestyle on-the-go.

 I went to a festival in Brighton last weekend.
 And to make sure I arrived well on time for the start at 11am, I’d booked to travel on a super-early train.